SA302

 HMRC tax overview

-The SA302 is often required by lenders or financial institutions.
+The SA302 is often required by lenders or financial institutions, where is shows tax year overview.
 When individuals apply for a mortgage, especially if they are self-employed, have multiple income sources, or need to prove their income for other reasons.

 Format